dollarshaveclub/postmate/README.md

 });
 ```

 > This is written in the parent page.
+Creates an iFrame at the specified `url`.
 Initiates a connection with the child.
 Returns a Promise that signals when the handshake is complete and communication is ready to begin.

 **Returns**: Promise(child)